 2) Prevention of relapse- after completion of stage 1 of treatment, the next goal is to keep the person away from these drugs.
 The likelihood of relapse can be reasonably high if maintenance treatment is not carried out.

 • Medicinal/pharmacological- use of these medications usually reduces urge/craving for these drugs and helps the individual stay away from these drugs.
 Highly effective medicines for maintenance are available for Alcohol, Opioids, and other drugs.

-• Psychological intervention- Manypsycho social treatment options like Cognitive Behavioral Therapy, Relapse Prevention Therapy, 12 Step program etc are available to help the individual at this stage
+• Psychological intervention- Manypsycho social treatment options like Cognitive Behavioral Therapy, Relapse Prevention Therapy, 12 Step program, etc are available to help the individual at this stage

-3. Rehabilitation and Reintegration- the person’s reintroduction and reintegration into the society is the final goal of Drug abuse treatment and is often carried out by qualified professionals with the help of the family and other organizations.
+3. Rehabilitation and Reintegration- the person’s reintroduction and reintegration into society is the final goal of Drug abuse treatment and is often carried out by qualified professionals with the help of the family and other organizations.